Skip to content

 Quickstart

-Welcome to Guava, the newest product from Gridspace that has been designed and created exclusively for developers.
-Guava allows developers to quickly deliver voice agents that integrate seamlessly into existing agentic AI systems while avoiding prompt bloat.
+Welcome to Guava, a voice agent platform created exclusively for developers.
+Guava allows developers to deliver reliable voice agents that integrate seamlessly with existing agentic AI systems.

 The primary interface for using Guava is a Python SDK.